 In COBOL organization is Indexed, you can say it a method to define these files.
 The access mode can be Sequential/Random/Dynamic.

 In the below example the first step I have mentioned “Organization is Indexed”.
 The access mode can be Random or Dynamic.

 Select filename-1 Assign to Imp-1 Organization is indexed Access Mode is Random Record Key is Part-1

-Tip: Access mode is Random.
+Points to Remember: Access mode is Random.
 That means you cannot access the record sequentially.

 In the files definition of SELECT, we mentioned ‘Random Access’.
 So, you need to give NEXT in the read statement.
 Precisely, for Dynamic and Random access modes you need ‘NEXT’.
 For Access mode is sequential the NEXT not required.
 Below is the way to read indexed file till end of the file.